wazuh/wazuh-kubernetes/instructions.md

 ### Step 3.1: Wazuh namespace and StorageClass

-The Wazuh namespace is used to handle all the elements of Kubernetes (services, deployments, pods) necessaries for Wazuh.
-In addition, it is necessary to create a StorageClass to use AWS EBS storage in our StateFulSet applications.
+The Wazuh namespace is used to handle all the Kubernetes elements (services, deployments, pods) necessary for Wazuh.
+In addition, you must create a StorageClass to use AWS EBS storage in our StateFulSet applications.

 ```BASH
 $ kubectl apply -f base/wazuh-ns.yaml